Impact Stories

 “I worked on setting up electrical panels, wiring and conduits,” he says.
 “It was the first time I had what felt like a regular job.
 It was tiring, but I felt good at the end of it.”

 Prior to his junior year, Alania received the Corr-Schmidt Scholarship for Engineering.
-Founded in 2007 by Mary Corr in memory of her husband, Francis Corr ’54, Ph.D., and her father, John Schmidt ’29, the scholarship provides tuition assistance to upper-level engineering students who are first-generation college students.
+Founded in 2007 by Mary Corr in memory of her husband, Francis Corr ’54, Ph.D., and her father, John Schmidt ’29, the scholarship provides tuition assistance to upper-level engineering students who are first-generation university students.
 Alania says the scholarship lightens his family’s financial burden and gives him more freedom to focus on his studies.

 “Seeing a lower figure on the monthly tuition bill takes the weight off,” he says.
-“It shows that Manhattan College will actually take action to help students that are struggling financially.
+“It shows that Manhattan University will actually take action to help students that are struggling financially.
 I’m unbelievably grateful for the donor’s support and wish I could say that in person.”

 In addition to his studies, Alania is an active member of the campus community, serving as secretary of the Society of Hispanic Professional Engineers (SHPE) and risk manager for the Phi Mu chapter of the Delta Kappa Epsilon (DKE) fraternity.
 He’s intent on building opportunities for members of both organizations.
-Community service, he says, is an integral part of membership in DKE, whether it’s helping at soup kitchen or doing a Sunday morning cleanup around the local neighborhood streets near the College’s campus.
+Community service, he says, is an integral part of membership in DKE, whether it’s helping at soup kitchen or doing a Sunday morning cleanup around the local neighborhood streets near the University’s campus.

 As he looks to the future, Alania is optimistic about the potential for his chosen field and his place in it, noting that companies ranging from media, tech, business and law need data scientists.
-In the meantime, he knows he’s at a college that will help him to reach his dream.
+In the meantime, he knows he’s at a university that will help him to reach his dream.

 “I wouldn’t have met the friends I have or had the experiences I’ve had at a bigger school.
 The quality of the education at Manhattan is great,” he says.
 “I know what I want to do now, and I know what I have to do to get it.”

-• The DeFeo Family Scholarship Makes College Possible
+The DeFeo Family Scholarship Makes University Possible

-Crista (Miranda) Rodriguez Trejos ’21 was a high school senior when a visit to the Riverdale campus changed her college plans.
+Crista (Miranda) Rodriguez Trejos ’21 was a high school senior when a visit to the Riverdale campus changed her university plans.
 “I originally wanted to go upstate,” recalls the 19-year-old Plainview, NY, native.
 “But my aunt works at Manhattan, and she raved about it.
 I figured I’d apply.”

 When she received her acceptance letter, Miranda scheduled a campus tour.
-“The College was beautiful,” she says, “and the business school had a great reputation.”
+“The University was beautiful,” she says, “and the business school had a great reputation.”
 With her parents’ blessing, Miranda enrolled, and the experience has changed her life.
 “That first trip convinced me it was the right fit,” she says.
 “Manhattan’s been everything I hoped for, and more.”

 Now entering her junior year, the accounting major is a recipient of the DeFeo Family Scholarship at Manhattan.
 Through their family foundation, Neil ’68 and Sandra DeFeo established the scholarship in memory of Neil’s brother, Noah.
 It assists students based on demonstrated leadership, academic excellence and financial need.

 “The DeFeo Scholarship really helped to make it possible,” says Miranda.
 “It relieves so much financial pressure on me and my parents.”
 The assistance allows her to focus on her studies and reduces the loans she would need to afford her education.
-With three younger brothers expecting to follow her to college, Miranda adds, the aid is even more valuable.
+With three younger brothers expecting to follow her to university, Miranda adds, the aid is even more valuable.

 Miranda’s education has shaped her life in many ways.
 A gifted math student, she switched her field from business analytics to accounting in the O’Malley School of Business.
 “My instructors showed me how challenging — and enjoyable — the field can be,” she notes, with special thanks to Dr. Jing (Crystal) Xu, an assistant professor of accounting, CIS and law; and Dr. Marc Waldman, Ph.D., an associate professor of business analytics and CIS.

-• Business Scholarship Inspires Student to Get Involved, Make the Most of Her Education
+Business Scholarship Inspires Student to Get Involved, Make the Most of Her Education

-When Alyssa Reesor ’19 left Buffalo to attend Manhattan College, she was looking to start her academic and professional career in the Big Apple, but she still wanted to have that sense of community that she experienced and appreciated while in high school.
+When Alyssa Reesor ’19 left Buffalo to attend Manhattan University, she was looking to start her academic and professional career in the Big Apple, but she still wanted to have that sense of community that she experienced and appreciated while in high school.

-“It was always my intention to be in a big city and have a fast-moving career, and when I saw Manhattan College’s campus, it just made sense,” she says.
+“It was always my intention to be in a big city and have a fast-moving career, and when I saw Manhattan University’s campus, it just made sense,” she says.
 “I liked the feel of it.
 I liked the small classroom size.
 I liked the idea of getting to know my professors and being on a personal basis with them.
 I just liked having an actual campus feel that felt like home in the city.”

 The accounting major didn’t find her true calling until her sophomore year.
 She initially pursued marketing, but when she took her first accounting class with Aileen Farrelly, assistant dean and visiting instructor in accounting, computer information systems and law, she fell in love with it.